 Train918 is a video production studio based in Indianapolis.
 Founded by Tim Valentine and Josh Gaal, the studio specializes in branded content for colleges and universities, public safety departments, and companies in the medical and construction industries.
 Train918’s mission is to provide work that differentiates its customers in the saturated field of tech and design.

 Train918’s branding is simple and refined for a reason.
-“We want to help tell our client’s stories,” Tim tells us, “so we didn’t want our own aesthetic to get in the way of the brands we represent.”
+“We want to help tell our client’s stories,” Josh tells us, “so we didn’t want our own aesthetic to get in the way of the brands we represent.”
 But working in oversaturated markets puts more emphasis on strong partnerships.
 For Train918, meeting with clients is the best opportunity to build great working relationships—and that begins with handing out their business cards.

-Train918’s Luxe Business Cards help create those memorable interactions. ”Our cards are an extension of our business,” Tim said.
+Train918’s Luxe Business Cards help create those memorable interactions. ”Our cards are an extension of our business,” Josh said.
 “If they fall into the hands of someone who we’ve never met, we know they can trust us just by holding our card.”

 Aeronave Visual turns ideas into design.
 In business speak, that means they’re a visual communication studio.
 This Amsterdam-based team has mastered multiple aspects of branding and visual identity, from print design to digital platforms.
 Overall, their goal is to help clients find efficient and beautiful ways to tell their stories.